 "I am sure they don't like to come here, especially with the form we are in and the confidence we have at home.
 It is not an easy game for them," Vorm told Sky Sports.

 "We lost 1-0 last season but they know Swansea away is going to be tough.
 We have to be very good of course but at home I think we have the chance to beat anybody."

-Vorm is likely to feature for the home team after his recent enforced absence with a groin injury, and he admits looking from the sidelines has been tough.
+Vorm is likely to feature for the home team after his recent enforced absence with a groin injury, and he admits spectating has been tough.

 "Watching is not for me," he added.
 "You can't do anything you have to watch.
 Now I know how a fan feels watching when they are screaming, crying or whatever.